 What is a Concession Paragraph?

 A concession paragraph is the part of an essay that shows an awareness of opposing ideas.
-Although this does not entirely concede the main point of the author’s essay, it provides an acknowledgement of the validity of other ideas, thereby demonstrating maturity of thought.
+Although this does not entirely concede the main point of the author’s essay, it provides an acknowledgement of the validity of other ideas, thereby demonstrating maturity and complexity of thought.

 There are essentially two reasons that you might include a concession paragraph: